No-Regret Learning and Equilibrium Computation in Quantum Games: Quantum Games, Equilibria and Online Optimization

 An important special case of the \ref{QG:_multilinear} framework was introduced by Zhang \cite{2012QSGT} in an attempt to explore whether quantum resources provide advantages in classical games.
 In Zhang's model, the strategies of each player are encoded by a Hilbert space $\H_i$ with an orthonormal basis $\ket{s_i}, s_i\in S_i$ and the probability of strategy profile $s \in \times_i S_i$ is given by $\Tr(\ketbra{s}{s}\rho)$, where the shared state for all players is $\rho\in D(\otimes_i \H_i)$.
 Consequently the expected utility of the $i$-th player is given by

 which is the form of \ref{QG:_multilinear} when restricted to diagonal utility tensors, i.e., $R_i = \sum_{s \in S} u_i(s) \ketbra{s}{s}$.

 Moreover, the \ref{QG:_multilinear} framework also captures the work of \cite{jain2009parallel, ickstadt2022semidefinite}, who consider a related model of non-interactive quantum games wherein players each control a quantum register.
 They each independently prepare a quantum state in the register they hold, which are subsequently sent to a referee who performs a joint measurement to determine a real payoff to each player.
-It is lastly worth noting that the \ref{QG:_multilinear} framework is the first stage of the more general quantum game framework found in \cite{gutoski2007toward, bostanci2022quantum}, which includes multiple rounds of interaction and passing of quantum states between the players and the referee before a joint measurement is made to determine the payoffs.
+Crucially, the \ref{QG:_multilinear} framework can be seen as the first stage of the more general quantum game framework found in \cite{gutoski2007toward, bostanci2022quantum}.
+In this broad framework, quantum strategies are defined over $n$ rounds of interaction.
+Each round is characterized by an input and output space, as well as admissible mappings between rounds which can capture quantum memory.
+Finally, at the last memory state, a joint measurement is made to determine the payoffs.
+We focus on a specialization of this framework, where players select a strategy without prior communication or entanglement, and a measurement is performed using the joint state of the players.
+This allows us to study a closer quantum analogy to the framework of classical, simultaneous \emph{non-cooperative} games.

 In our setting, the extended utility function of \ref{QG:_multilinear}, $u_i(\rho) = \Tr(\rho R_i)$, can be interpreted as the expected utility if the product state (i.e., strategy profile) to be played is separable.
 On the other hand, an entangled state $\rho$ can only be played by a central agent who plays on behalf of all the players.
+We explore this problem in more detail in Appendix \ref{sec:maxent}.